Introduction to periodontal esthetic surgeries

-In the present discussion, we shall discuss in detail, mainly the treatment procedures for corrections of soft tissue defects in relation to the tooth and the edentulous ridge.
-Other procedures such as bone augmentation procedures, reconstruction of the papilla and esthetic surgical correction around implants have been discussed elsewhere.
+In the present discussion, we shall discuss in detail, mainly the treatment procedures for the correction of soft tissue defects in relation to the tooth and the edentulous ridge.
+Other procedures such as bone augmentation procedures and esthetic surgical correction around implants have been discussed elsewhere.

 Periodontal plastic surgery procedures are performed to prevent or correct anatomical, developmental, traumatic or plaque disease-induced defects of the gingiva, alveolar mucosa, and bone [American Academy of Periodontology (AAP) 1996] 2.